georgebjork/FairwayFinder/README.md

 Enter into the FairwayFinder.Web project and go to `Program.cs`

-At the bottom you should see this code block.
-Replace the email, firstname, and lastname in this code block to be your own information.
+At the bottom, you should see this code block.
+Replace the email, first name, and last name in this code block to be your own information.
 This will set up a local dev admin account.
 ```
 async Task CreateRoles(IServiceProvider serviceProvider) {
     //initializing custom roles